What Services Does Palliative Care Provide?

 What Is Palliative Care?

-But if palliative care is different from curative care, it is also different from hospice care.
-Hospice care addresses symptoms, just as palliative care does, but is appropriate only in the last six months of life, as estimated by the patient’s physician.
+No. While palliative and hospice care both address symptoms, hospice is appropriate only in the last six months of life, as estimated by the patient’s physician.
 Hospice is offered in place of curative treatment, whereas the comfort of palliative care is available at any time in a patient’s disease, from diagnosis and throughout curative treatments.

-Generally, palliative care is discussed in the context of serious illness: chronic, progressive pulmonary disorders; renal disease; chronic heart failure; HIV/AIDS; progressive neurological conditioners; cancer; etc. It focuses upon the nature of treatment and the possible and not possible outcomes of therapy options.
+Generally, palliative medicine is discussed in the context of serious illness: chronic, progressive pulmonary disorders; renal disease; chronic heart failure; HIV/AIDS; progressive neurological conditioners; cancer; etc. It focuses upon the nature of treatment and the possible and impossible outcomes of therapy options.

 What Are the Benefits of Palliative Care?

 Palliative care has been proven effective in improving quality of life.
 When your symptoms are controlled, and you feel like someone is there to listen, you feel better and live better.
-Palliative consults result in lower healthcare costs, because they may make you feel well enough to choose to stay out of the hospital and say no to unnecessary tests and treatment; at some point, more treatment does not equal better care.
+Palliative consults result in lower healthcare costs, because they may help you to feel well enough to choose to stay out of the hospital and decline tests or treatments that don’t align with your goals.

 How Does VITAS Approach Palliative Care?

 At VITAS, palliative care begins with a plan uniquely tailored by an interdisciplinary team to meet the needs of the patient.
-The team can work with newly diagnosed patients and those struggling with the after-effects of curative therapies.
-Some members of the palliative team may be board certified in hospice and palliative medicine; others range from chaplains to acupuncturists.
+The team can work with newly diagnosed patients and those struggling with the effects or after-effects of curative therapies.
+Some members of the palliative team may be board certified in hospice and palliative medicine; others range from chaplains to social workers.

 A palliative consult with the patient provides timely and specific information that helps the patient and family understand what palliative medicine brings to the table and helps physicians and the rest of the interdisciplinary team provide the most appropriate care.